 Administrative and investment fees may be assessed to your accounts.
-You can find information on fees in the Annual Participant Fee Disclosure Notice and online at benefts.ml.com.
+Information on fees can be found in the Annual Participant Fee Disclosure Notice and online at benefits.ml.com.

 Receiving a payout while working for Walmart

 Generally, you are not entitled to a payout from the Walmart 401(k) Plan until you stop working for Walmart.
 However, in the following limited situations you may be entitled to receive a payout or loan of some or all of your accounts while you're still working: